 What is LabVIEW?

 Applications built using LabVIEW are also known as VI (Virtual Instrument).
 These application files have *.vi as their extension.
-LabVIEW provides in-built development, test and run environment for applications to be developed, tested and run.
+LabVIEW provides in-built development, test, and run environment for applications to be developed, tested and run.
 LabVIEW’s graphical data flow language is sometimes referred as “G” as well.
 In LabVIEW, applications are developed using icons instead of lines of codes.
-Here, dataflow will determine execution sequence of VIs and functions.
+Here, dataflow will determine the execution sequence of VIs and functions.
 LabVIEW acquires, analyze, stores, displays and troubleshoots the data as and when required.

 Modular programming is a process of dividing a program or a module into separate and small sub-modules.
 Here a sub-module is a independent software code or function which can be used and integrated within various other applications with other different system components.
 Due to this, a module can be re-used wherever required.

 Let us explore few examples to understand the need of modular programming approach.

 - Consider a program having millions of lines of code.
 It is very difficult to manage, debug and maintain this program as there can be too many syntax or logical errors present.
 To avoid lengthy lines of code, modular programming is implemented.

 - Modular programming breaks the large program into various small programs which in turn increases maintainability, reusability and readability.
 It is easy to make any changes in program or correct any errors.